-Principal-General Securities Sales Supervisor may not act in a limited principal capacity with regard to security futures products unless such person has completed a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures.
-After a revised examination that includes security futures products is offered, a person associated with a member that passes such a revised Qualification Examination for Limited Principal-General Securities Sales Supervisor is not required to complete a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures to supervise such products, except as otherwise required by Rule 1120 generally or by the member firm.
+(g)(3) Any person who is registered with NASD as a Limited Principal- General Securities Sales Supervisor may not act in a limited principal capacity with regard to security futures products unless such person has, prior to December 31, 2006, completed a firmelement continuing education requirement that addresses security futures and a principal's responsibilities for security futures.
+After a revised examination that includes security futures products is offered, a person associated with a member that passes such a revised Qualification Examination for Limited Principal- General Securities Sales Supervisor (or any other examination covering security futures that is acceptable to NASD) is not required to complete a firm-element continuing education requirement that addresses security futures and a principal's responsibilities for security futures to supervise such products, except as otherwise required by Rule 1120 generally or by the member firm.